Camilo Granados

 [Paper]

-Dissecting Capital Flows: Do Capital Controls Shield Against Foreign Shocks? (with Kyongjun Kwak)
+Dissecting Capital Flows: Do Capital Controls Shield Against Foreign Shocks?
+R&R at Journal of Financial Stability (with Kyongjun Kwak)

 Abstract